mdolab/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       - B-spline control points for twist distribution.
 Array convention is ``[wing tip, ..., root]`` in symmetry cases, and ``[tip, ..., root, ... tip]`` when ``symmetry = False``.
     * - chord_cp
       - np.array([0.1, 5])
-      - m
+      -
       - B-spline control points for chord distribution.
-Array convention is the same than ``twist_cp``.
+This is a chord scaler applied to the initial mesh, not the chord value [m] itself.
+Array convention is the same as ``twist_cp``.
     * - ref_axis_pos
       - 0.25
       -